By: Matthew Hard

 Upon returning to work, Claimant experienced increased pain in her back and knee and was unable to continue working.
 Her doctor took her off work, and she was referred to another doctor for treatment of her knee.
 That doctor performed surgery on her knee, and following her physical therapy, Claimant was released to work in a sedentary position.
 However, the employer was again unable to comply with her restrictions.
 At this time, Claimant’s attorney moved for a 19(b) hearing where the Arbitrator awarded medical benefits, temporary total disability benefits, and penalties to Claimant for her neck/shoulder area, low back, and left leg injuries.

 Following the 19(b) hearing, Claimant continued treating with physical therapy for the low back and left knee pain.
-Eventually, Claimant underwent a functional capacity evaluation which put her in the light physical demand level and unable to perform the duties required by her position as a stationary engineer.
+Eventually, Claimant underwent a functional capacity evaluation which put her in the light physical demand level, and was unable to perform the duties required by her position as a stationary engineer.
 Her doctor then released her to return to work only at the sedentary level and made these restrictions permanent.

 Following her release, Claimant’s employer offered her light duty in the accounting department and eventually the health department where she performed clerical-type duties at the same pay she had received as a stationary engineer.
 After a few months in both of these departments, Claimant was transferred to the security department where she began work as a public safety officer.
 Claimant was able to do this work even though she was not qualified by the employer’s standards to work in this position.
 Nonetheless, the employer continued to pay her to work as a public safety officer at the same rate she had received as a stationary manager, which was significantly more than any of the other public safety officers received.

 The case eventually went to arbitration where the Arbitrator stated that Claimant had failed to show a diminished earning capacity due to the accident, and as such, a wage differential award was not appropriate.
 However, the Arbitrator did award benefits on a PPD basis.
 Both parties appealed and the Commission affirmed the Arbitrator’s decision.
-Claimant then appealed the decision to the Circuit Court who overturned the Arbitrator’s decision and ordered the Commission to enter a wage differential award.
+Claimant then appealed the decision to the Circuit Court which overturned the Arbitrator’s decision and ordered the Commission to enter a wage differential award.
 The employer appealed the Commission’s decision on remand, but the Circuit Court affirmed the Commission’s decision.
 The employer now appeals the Circuit Court’s final judgment.

 Reasoning: The Court cited section 8(d)(1) of the Workers’ Compensation Act which lays out two requirements for a person to receive a wage-differential award.
 First, the person must suffer an injury that leaves them partially incapacitated from pursuing their usual and customary line of employment.
 Second, there must be a difference between what the person would earn in the position before the accident and what the person would be able to earn in some suitable employment or business after the accident.